decorator-factory/typing-tips/docs/main-tutorial/3-enumerated-types/index.md

 ``Flag`` is a special kind of ``Enum``, for which the members support bitwise operators (``&`` (AND), ``|`` (OR), ``^`` (XOR), and ``~`` (INVERT)), and the result of those operations will be a member of that enum too, rather than just dropping to the value type.
 Usually the members of such enums are ``int``s, for which, like with ``Enum`` there is a ``IntEnum`` - there is ``IntFlag``.

-They can be useful for something like unix filesystem permissions - the members would then be: READ, WRITE, EXECUTE.
+They can be useful for something like unix filesystem permissions - the members would then be: ``READ, WRITE, EXECUTE``.

 Combinations of them would then be produced using said bitwise operators, so, something like a "read and write" permission would be ``READ | WRITE`` - so, both the ``READ`` and ``WRITE`` flag are "on", which could be checked with ``&`` (AND), e.g. ``(READ | WRITE) & READ`` is ``READ`` (which is, as a non-zero ``int``, truthy, so could be used in an ``if`` or something like that).

 ```python-repl